nanjiangshu/proq3/README.md

     PDB-models should be a subset of this target sequence.

 Options:
-  -fasta   FILE     Set the target sequence in FASTA format -profile  STR     Path for pre-built profile -outpath  DIR     Set output path, (default: the same as model file) -l       FILE     Set the file containing paths of PDB-models, one model per line -q                Quiet mode
+  -l       FILE        Set the file containing paths of PDB-models, one model per line -fasta   FILE        Set the target sequence in FASTA format -profile  STR        Path for pre-built profile -outpath  DIR        Set output path, (default: the same as model file) -only-build-profile  Build sequence profile without running ProQ3 -q                   Quiet mode
   -verbose             Run script in verbose mode
   -h, --help           Print this help message and exit

 ProQ3 options:
   -r  yes|no           Whether to perform the side chain repacking (default: yes) -t     INT           Set the target length (default: length of the target sequence or model) -k  yes|no           Whether keep repacked models and SVM output (default: no)
 ```

 ###Example commands for using the script `run_proq3.sh`